 Mastiff Lab mixes, also known as Mastadors, are no different.
 These floppy, lovable dogs are the result of a Mastiff mixed with a Labrador Retriever.
 There are other Mastiff mixes, like the American Mastiff which came about when the Anatolian Shepherd was bred into the line many years ago.

 Mastadors, as we mentioned, are a crossbreed of the Mastiff and the Labrador Retriever.
+Because of their gentle nature with small children, both the Mastiff and Lab are often compared to one another as family pets.
 With floppy ears and big eyes, this mix makes for an adorable breed and a popular family pet.
 Their big, friendly face is likely to draw anyone in, and their active nature makes them great outdoor companions.

 Though their larger size can be a bit intimidating to newcomers, Mastadors are notoriously sweet.
 Adaptable and fun-loving, a good family can keep this mixed breed very happy.